T342guy/T342guy/README.md

 - 🛠️ I’m currently banging rocks, my brain, and lots of creativity into [The VAIIYA website project!
 (A unofficial self-made website!)](https://github.com/T342guy/vaiiya.ca)

-- 🧙‍♂️ I’m currently expanding my already, totally vast intellect on **webstudio web-builder, writing, THE FINALS and VAIIYA lore, photo editing, spells, and "how to blend a blender"**
+- 🧙‍♂️ I’m currently expanding my already, totally vast intellect on **webstudio web-builder, writing, THE FINALS and VAIIYA lore, photo editing, VALVe, and "how to blend a blender"**

 - 💬 Ask my totally (not) vast intellect on **THE FINALS, VAIIYA, my 900hrs of THE FINALS playtime ._. and VALVe debates!**